thawn/ttt-workshop-cnn/prompt.md

-# Prompt for GitHub copilot agent mode
+# Prompt for GitHub copilot agent mode (Model: GPT-5)

 we are going to teach a train the trainer workshop on convolutional neural networks.